menghanhui/ADA-Project/README.md

 3. Understand which are the most common number of following or followers the handles sending the tweet have.
 4. Try to find a correlation between keywords and number of retweets/likes and political affiliation.
 5. Try to understand how we can identify key words in the text of the tweet.
+6. What is the most frequent keyword that appear in tweets with most followers?

 UNTIL 25th NOV.(Deadline)
 1. Select only Italy and U.S.A.
 IRA tweets and compare them using previous points.